ahlstromvij/REMINDER_project/README.md

 4. `scales.R` - Reads in the data from the previous step and builds scales using IRT modeling.
 Outputs `data/model_data_IRT.csv`.
 5. `prop_scores.R` - Reads in the data from the previous step and calculates propensity scores for both knowledge scales.
 Outputs `data/model_data_IRT_propscores.csv`.

-The following scripts calculate information effects on the basis of the data from step 5 for three dependent variables:
+The following scripts calculate information effects on the basis of the data from step 5 for four dependent variables:

 - `inf_effects_econ.R` - Calculates the information effect on perceptions of the economic impact of immigration.
 - `inf_effects_protect_jobs.R` - Calculates the information effect on desire to restrict free movement to protect jobs.
 - `inf_effects_fear.R` - Calculates the information effect on fear of immigration.
+- `inf_effects_anger.R` - Calculates the information effect on anger over immigration.

 ## Data